Jet Black: 'Inspirational' drummer for the Stranglers dies aged 84

 An enthusiastic furniture designer, he also patented the Jet Black Power Bass Drum Pedal.

-When asked how he would like be remembered by the band's website 12 years ago, Blackreplied: "I guess if we are actually remembered, then that will do."
+When asked how he would like be remembered by the band's website 12 years ago, Black replied: "I guess if we are actually remembered, then that will do."

 In a statement, his representative confirmed the musician had passed away "peacefully" on Tuesday 6 December at his country home in Wales.